 - R4 applies 12V to the gate of Q3 which will minimize the heat loss in Q3 (keep in mind Vgs values vary depending on the part)

 In this configuration, when PC0 is high, the motor is off.
-If we want to ensure the motor is off while the MCU is booting, we would add a pull-up resistor from the N-CHANNEL gate to VCC.
+If we want to ensure the motor is off while the MCU is booting, we would add a pull-up resistor from the

 What to do now?